gerben-stavenga/RetroOS/README.md

 machine, with a flat memory model.
 2) There is paging at some arch specified granularity.
 3) Interrupts / traps for external events or errors.
-4The usual keyboard, screen, and storage are attached.
-Where keyboard can be modelled as an incoming stream of characters, the screen can be modelled by a rectangular 2d array of characters/pixels and the storage can be modelled as 1d array of blocks, each of a fixed size bytes.
+4) The usual keyboard, screen, and storage are attached.
+Where keyboard can be modelled as an incoming stream of characters, the screen can be modelled by a rectangular 2d array of characters/pixels and the storage can be modelled as 1d array of blocks of a fixed size.

 These are eminently reasonable and practical assumptions to target for a portable OS.